willardperalta/willardperalta.github.io/projects/twitterbot.md

 <img class="ui medium right floated rounded image" src="../images/mauiweatherbot.png">

 A simple Twitter bot using Dark Sky API, tweepy, and the Requests python package to tweet daily weather information for various areas around Maui.
-I used pythonanywhere.com to automatically send out a tweet at 7am daily
+I used pythonanywhere.com to automatically send out a tweet at 7am daily.

 Here is a link to my code
 https://github.com/willardperalta/maui-weather-bot